pmmp/doc.pmmp.io/source/plugins.rst

 Writing your own plugins
 ~~~~~~~~~~~~~~~~~~~~~~~~
-You can find resources for plugin development at the `DeveloperDocs GitHub repository <https://github.com/pmmp/DeveloperDocs>`_.
+You can find resources for plugin development at the `DeveloperDocs site <https://devdoc.pmmp.io>`_.